-68153 was built by Sentinel (Shrewsbury) Ltd in December 1933 (Works No 8837) for the LNER.
+68153 was built by Sentinel (Shrewsbury) Ltd in December 1933 and was the final of such locomotives built for the LNER.
 It is interesting to note that with a boiler pressure of 275psi it has the highest pressure of any locomotive now in service in Britain.

-It was withdrawn from service in July 1961 and purchased by the Middleton Railway in Leeds which had opened the previous year.
+It was withdrawn from service in July 1961 and purchased by the recently formed Middleton Railway in Leeds in September 1961.

 As well as working on the Middleton Railway has made appearances at other heritage railways including the North Yorkshire Moors Railway where it hauled a Director’s saloon up the 1 in 49 between Grosmont and Goatland.